 100% renewable energy sources; CO2 free.

 Majolini Winery was the first producer to join the rigorous Italian Wine Carbon Calculator (Ita.Ca®), a project for monitoring environmental impact.
 This project was promoted by the agronomic study SATA and shared with the Winemakers Federation of Australia.
-Majolini Winery is one of the first companies to be able to demonstrate, by a rigorous method, a capacity to absorb CO2 higher than the amount of carbon dioxide emitted.
+Majolini Winery is one of the first companies to be able to demonstrate, by a rigorous method, a capacity to absorb a higher amount of CO2 than the amount of carbon dioxide emitted.

 The Majolini Family